 The Fund transitioned its first assets to Central, as part of the Global Equity Active Multi-Manager Fund, at the end of February 2019.
-The Fund contributed approximately 15% of the overall £2.1 billion assets managed in the Global Equity fund.
-The Fund has since transferred funds into Central's Global Emerging Markets Fund and also into the first vintage of the Private Equity fund.
+As at June 30th 2022 the Fund has invested or committed to invest in eleven LGPS Central products.